Law School Disability Accommodation Policy

 Decision and Reconsideration/Appeal Process

-Upon receipt of all required information and documentation from the student and his/her diagnosing/evaluating professional, the Dean of Students will make a determination on eligibility and accommodation, in consultation with other educational, medical, or psychological professionals, as he/she deems necessary for appropriate evaluation of disability/accommodation, on a case by case basis.
-As soon as possible, generally within two business weeks of receiving all required documentation on the request, the Dean of Students will issue a written response, either outlining offered accommodations or explaining why the student was found ineligible.
-A student who disagrees with the decision of the Dean of Students, or who seeks clarification of the decision, may, within three (3) business days of the decision, request an informal meeting with the Dean of Students for clarification and discussion.
-If, after that meeting and within three (3) business days of that meeting, the student still disagrees with the decision, h/she may request formal reconsideration of any aspect of the decision by submitting to the Dean of Students a detailed explanation of the reasons for disagreement with the decision.
-The Dean of Students shall reconsider the matter based on the student's statement and the record of the accommodation request.
-Following the reconsideration, the Dean of Students will notify the student in writing of any change in his/her decision, generally within five (5) business days of receiving the formal request for reconsideration.
-Thereafter, if the student still disagrees with the decision, he/she may appeal the decision, in writing, to the Provost of the University or designee within five (5) business days of the written reconsideration notification from the Dean of Students, stating in detail the basis for the appeal and furnishing all documentation in support of the appeal.
-The Provost or designee will then review the appeal, the decision of the Dean of Students, and all supporting documentation, may meet with the student and the Dean of Students, and may obtain any additional information he/she deems relevant.
+Upon receipt of all required information and documentation from the student and his/her diagnosing/evaluating professional, the Associate Dean will make a determination on eligibility and accommodation, in consultation with other educational, medical, or psychological professionals, as he/she deems necessary for appropriate evaluation of disability/accommodation, on a case by case basis.
+As soon as possible, generally within two business weeks of receiving all required documentation on the request, the Associate Dean will issue a written response, either outlining offered accommodations or explaining why the student was found ineligible.
+A student who disagrees with the decision of the Associate Dean, or who seeks clarification of the decision, may, within three (3) business days of the decision, request an informal meeting with the Associate Dean for clarification and discussion.
+If, after that meeting and within three (3) business days of that meeting, the student still disagrees with the decision, h/she may request formal reconsideration of any aspect of the decision by submitting to the Associate Dean a detailed explanation of the reasons for disagreement with the decision.
+The Associate Dean shall reconsider the matter based on the student's statement and the record of the accommodation request.
+Following the reconsideration, the Associate Dean will notify the student in writing of any change in his/her decision, generally within five (5) business days of receiving the formal request for reconsideration.
+Thereafter, if the student still disagrees with the decision, he/she may appeal the decision, in writing, to the Provost of the University or designee within five (5) business days of the written reconsideration notification from the Associate Dean, stating in detail the basis for the appeal and furnishing all documentation in support of the appeal.
+The Provost or designee will then review the appeal, the decision of the Associate Dean, and all supporting documentation, may meet with the student and the Associate Dean, and may obtain any additional information he/she deems relevant.
 The Provost or designee will render a written decision to the student as soon as possible, generally within two (2) business weeks of receiving the appeal.
 The decision of the Provost or designee is final.

 Revised January 2015 to replace references to "Assistant Dean for Student Affairs" with references to "Vice President for Student Affairs and Dean of Students."